 - Electromyography (EMG)

-I hope you’ve found the infographics and posters helpful in understanding biometric research.
-If you’d like to learn more about using these sensors and methods in your work or research, then get in touch.
+I hope you’ve found the infographics and posters helpful in understanding human behavior research.
+If you’d like to learn more about using these sensors and methods, or would like full size versions of any of the material, then get in touch.